smaht-dac/submitr/docs/source/usage.rst

    submit-metadata-bundle --help

-However, it should suffice for many cases to specify the bundle file you want to upload and either a site or a SMaHT environment name (such as ``data`` or ``staging``).
+However, it should suffice for many cases to specify the bundle file you want to upload and SMaHT environment name (such as ``data`` or ``staging``).
 For example::

-   submit-metadata-bundle mymetadata.xlsx --server <server_url>
+   submit-metadata-bundle mymetadata.xlsx --env data

+This command should do everything, including upload referenced files (it will prompt first for confirmation);
+by default these referenced files should be in the same directory is the main file; or you can specify an alternate directory where these reside using the ``--directory`` option.

-This command should do everything, including upload referenced files if they are in the same directory.
-(It will ask for confirmation.)
-If you belong to multiple consortia and/or submission centers, you can also add the ``--consortium <consortium>`` and ``--submission-center <submission-center>`` options; if you belong to only one of either, SMaHT will automatically detect and use it.
+If you belong to
+multiple consortia and/or submission centers, you can also add the ``--consortium <consortium>`` and ``--submission-center <submission-center>`` options; if you belong to only one of either, the command will automatically detect and use it.

 To invoke it for validation only, without submitting anything, do::